garuda-linux/infrastructure-nix/docs/src/general.md

 Further information on `ansible-vault` can be found in its [documentation](https://docs.ansible.com/ansible/latest/vault_guide/index.html).
 It is important to keep the `secrets` directory in the latest state before deploying a new configuration as misconfigurations might happen otherwise.

+## Passwords in general

+Our mission-critical passwords that maintainers and team members need to have access to are stored in our [Bitwarden instance](vault.garudalinux.org).
+After creating an account, maintainers need to be invited to the Garuda Linux organisation in order to access the stored credentials.

 ## Linting and formatting